 |Tier 5||Bastion||Bastion guide||Defense|

 Since Moira's hit the competitive scene she's certainly had quite the impact.
-In almost all the games we've played, there's been a Moira doing a good portion of the healing work.
-What's staggering is the sheer amount of damage she's able to output from a safe distance with those purple orbs of hers.
+In almost all of the games we've played there's been a Moira doing a good portion of the healing work.
+What's staggering about her though is the sheer amount of damage she's able to output from a safe distance with those purple orbs of hers.
 We can't see her falling to the wayside anytime soon.

 Soldier: 76 [Offense]